- Category: Astronomy

 The steps to computerizing this telescope mount are as follows:

-The video linked above describes the progress on this project so far.
+The videos above describe the progress on this project so far.
 Summary and additional info: